 - Falsely claimed that there was an immediate danger to Drake in order to get an emergency removal, despite CPS having already delayed for two weeks.

-- Failed to make any reasonable efforts to avoid the need for removal, such as conducting interviews with the family or offering alternatives to removing Drake.
+- Failed to make any reasonable efforts to avoid the need for removal, such as conducting interviews with the family or offering alternatives to removing Drake.* These were clear violations of TAC 700.508 and Family Code 262.102.

 In a video of the removal released Monday, the family repeatedly tried to comfort Drake as he was taken from their home by CPS.
 The Pardos’ two other children have since expressed fear of strangers coming to the home and have questioned why their brother was taken.